mendersoftware/mender-docs/01.Getting-started/06.Maintain-the-test-environment/docs.md

 you started Mender in, where the log output is shown.
 Stopping all the services may take about a minute.

-The Mender demo environment can be started by running the `up` script again.
+The Mender demo environment can be started by running the `./demo up` script again.

 ## Reset login credentials